Testing conformal gravity using the supermassive black hole NGC 4258: General relativistic model for a nonsingular BH in conformal gravity

 where the first term is the kinetic energy of the particle moving in an effective potential of the form

-Taking into account the real astrophysical systems and spherical symmetry of the spacetime background, investigating circular equatorial motion is relevant.
+When taking into account real astrophysical systems with spherical symmetry in the spacetime background, investigating circular equatorial motion is relevant.
 Hence, the effective potential $V_{eff}$ must satisfy the following conditions for circular orbits

 where the prime symbol denotes the derivative with respect to the radial coordinate $r$.
 For stability of the circular orbits, it is required for the second derivative of the effective potential to satisfy the following condition